-Cameroon has successfully stopped mass drug administration (MDA) for lymphatic filariasis in the country following interruption of transmission of the causative parasite in all 142 endemic districts as of FY22 (October 2021 – September 2022).
+Cameroon has successfully stopped mass drug administration (MDA) for lymphatic filariasis in the country following the likely interruption of transmission of the causative parasite in all 142 endemic districts as of FY22 (October 2021 – September 2022).

 The National program has validated the onchocerciasis national strategic plan (2020-2024).
 The plan defines the strategic priorities and the mechanisms necessary to achieving interruption of transmission by 2025 in all the endemic foci.

-Standard Disease-Specific Indicators as of FY20
+Standard Disease-Specific Indicators as of FY21

-FY20 is October 2019 through September 2020
+FY21 is October 2020 through September 2021

-of ever-endemic districts have stopped MDA as of FY20
+of ever-endemic districts have stopped MDA as of FY21

 (i.e. have passed stop MDA survey, TAS1 (First Transmission Assessment Survey))*